Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 The LPR’s application for cancellation of removal would be considered and decided upon by an immigration judge in an immigration court and not by the CBP.

-An attorney can protect the LPR’s rights throughout the cancellation of removal process and can provide legal advice and representation in the event of any adverse decisions.
+An attorney can protect the LPR’s rights throughout the cancellation of the removal process and can provide legal advice and representation in the event of any adverse decisions.
 They can also assist you in filing immigration appeals to challenge unfavorable decisions.

 They can help determine if the LPR meets the eligibility requirements for cancellation of removal.
 If the LPR has a criminal conviction or criminal record, the attorney can assess whether they will be disqualified.
 For example, an LPR is ineligible to apply for a cancellation of removal if they have been convicted of an aggravated felony.